Cold Weather Backpacking – Tips for a Successful Trip

 Prevent Water from Freezing

 I use a water bladder and I love it.
 A lot of people will tell you that water freezes in the tubing and to use bottles.
-But honestly, I have a habit of not drinking unless that hose is right there reminding me.
-So I picked up a trick from mountain bikers.
+But I have a habit of not drinking unless that hose is right there reminding me, so I picked up a trick from mountain bikers, I blow the water out of the tube and back into the bladder.

-When you’re done drinking, blow the water back into the reservoir.
-It’s really easy and works perfectly.
-Just clench the bite valve with your teeth per usual and blow the water instead of drinking it.
+When you’re done drinking, clench the bite valve with your teeth per usual and blow the water instead of drinking it.
+It works beautifully.

-Bladder pouches, whether internal or external, are usually against the back of the pack so your body heat is right there keeping it warm.
-I’ve never had an issue.
+Bladder pouches, whether internal or external, are usually against the back of the pack so your body heat is right there keeping it warm as you hike.
+I’ve never had an issue with it freezing while hiking.
 You can purchase the insulating wrap for the tube, but that really doesn’t work well in my opinion.

 At night, I keep my bladder in the tent with me.
 Make 100% sure to lock the bite valve and seal the top.
 If you’re worried about it leaking, you can also put it in a plastic bag or dry bag.

 With water bottles, seal them tightly and store them upside down.
-Water freezes from the top down so this will prevent the water from freezing at the top of the bottle.
+You can leave them in the side pockets of your pack overnight doing this.
+Water freezes from the top down so in the morning, you can flip the bottle right side up and you’ll have liquid at the top.

 Additional Items